Disease Guide ·Cherry Eye ·2026

 What Is Cherry Eye

-Dogs have a third eyelid (nictitating membrane) with a tear-producing gland behind it.
-When the connective tissue holding this gland fails, the gland pops out — creating a red, fleshy bulge in the inner corner of the eye.
-It's thought to be a weakness in the connective tissue, likely genetic.
+Dogs have a third eyelid with a tear-producing gland.
+When connective tissue fails, the gland prolapses outward, creating a red fleshy bulge.
+This weakness is typically genetic.
 Most common in dogs under 2 years old

 Symptoms - What to Watch For

-A pink or red, smooth, oval mass protruding from the inner corner of the eye — unmistakable once you see it.
-The eye may water excessively or produce mucus discharge.
-Pawing at the affected eye.
-Redness and swelling around the eye.
-The mass may come and go initially before becoming permanent.
+A pink or red, smooth, oval mass protrudes from the inner corner.
+Excessive eye watering or mucus discharge may occur.
+Dogs often paw at the affected eye.
+Redness and swelling around the eye develops.
+The mass may initially come and go before becoming permanent.
 Usually appears suddenly

 Diagnosis - $50-$100

-Cherry eye is diagnosed by visual examination — the prolapsed gland is obvious.
-Your vet will check for any secondary issues like corneal ulcers or dry eye.
-A Schirmer tear test ($20-$40) may be done to measure tear production.
-No advanced imaging is needed.
+Cherry eye is diagnosed by visual examination - the prolapsed gland is obvious.
+Vets check for secondary issues like corneal ulcers or dry eye.
+A Schirmer tear test ($20-$40) may measure tear production.
+No advanced imaging needed.
 Average $50-$100

 Treatment - Surgery $500-$1,500/eye

-The preferred surgery is a pocket technique (Morgan pocket) — the gland is tucked back into a pocket created in the tissue, preserving tear production.
-Gland removal is discouraged because it leads to chronic dry eye.
-Anti-inflammatory eye drops are prescribed post-surgery.
-Some cases require a second surgery if the gland re-prolapses.
+The preferred surgery is pocket technique (Morgan pocket) - the gland tucks back into a pocket, preserving tear production.
+Gland removal risks chronic dry eye.
+Post-surgery anti-inflammatory drops prescribed.
+Some cases need a second surgery if re-prolapse occurs.
 Average $500-$1,500

 Total Cost - $600-$3,200